-Use of Cameras and Mobile Phones

-Refer to LAT E-Safety Policy sections 8-11 and 13
+Early Years Foundation Stage (EYFS) Policy for the use of Cameras and Mobile Phones Refer to LAT E-Safety Policy sections 8-11 and 13

-Additionally, to ensure the safety and welfare of the children in our care this policy outlines the protocol for the use of personal mobile phones and cameras in the school.
+To ensure the safety and welfare of the children in our care this policy outlines the protocol for the use of personal mobile phones and cameras in the school.

 - All staff must ensure that their mobile phones, personal cameras and recording devices are stored securely during working hours on school premises or when on outings.
-(This includes visitors, volunteers and students) - Mobile phones must not be used in any teaching area in school or within toilet or changing areas except for professional purpose on Teams directly linked to your role. - Only school equipment should be used to record classroom activities.
-Photos should be put on the school system as soon as possible and not sent to or kept on personal devices - All telephone contact with parents or carers must be made on the school phone or via Teams on school account. - Parents or carers are permitted to take photographs of their own children during a school production or event.
+(This includes visitors, volunteers and students) - Mobile phones must not be used in any teaching area in school or within toilet or changing areas - Only school equipment should be used to record classroom activities.
+Photos should be put on the school system as soon as possible and not sent to or kept on personal devices - During school outings nominated staff will have access to a school mobile which can be used for emergency or contact purposes - All telephone contact with parents or carers must be made on the school phone and a note kept - Parents or carers are permitted to take photographs of their own children during a school production or event.
 The school protocol requires that photos of other people's children are not published on social networking sites such as Facebook.